 A traditional home sale that includes a mortgaged home buyer typically requires various contingencies before the transaction can be closed.
 Some of the contingencies include home inspection, appraisal, mortgage financing, etc. The contingencies serve to slow down the process.
 In the case of a cash offer, the buyer may choose to skip the contingencies and remove potential stumbling blocks that may derail the purchase of the property.

 Drawbacks of a Cash Offer

 Despite its advantages, a cash offer also comes with a number of drawbacks, including:

 1. Tying up funds

-Buyers will be tying up a lot of funds by offering to use a lot of money to purchase just one asset.
-It means that they will face a shortage of cash that can be used to invest in other assets.
-A good investor should diversify the cash resources across multiple portfolios that generate revenues.
+Buyers will be tying up a lot of funds by offering to pay for the property all at once.
+They may face a shortage of cash that could have been used to invest in other assets.

 2. Sacrifice tax deductions

-A buyer that uses a mortgage to purchase a real estate property enjoys tax breaks on the mortgage interests.
-However, when a buyer decides to purchase a home using cash only, they miss out on the tax deductions that they would’ve enjoyed if they used mortgage financing to complete the transaction.
+A buyer that uses a mortgage to purchase a real estate property enjoys tax breaks on the mortgage interest payments.
+When a buyer decides to purchase a home using cash only, they miss out on the tax deductions that they would’ve enjoyed if they used mortgage financing to complete the transaction.

 CFI is the official provider of the Financial Modeling and Valuation Analyst (FMVA)® certification program, designed to transform anyone into a world-class financial analyst.